 Bulk compost is preferred and shall be applied to areas designated for seeding at the specified rate of 15 cubic yards per acre prior to final tillage for incorporation into the soil seedbed.
-Unless otherwise approved by the Engineer, bulk compost shall be engaged to all
+Unless otherwise approved by the Engineer, bulk compost shall be engaged to all areas where equipment can be operated for final tillage in order to incorporate into the soil seedbed.
+Bulk compost may be substituted with hydraulically applied compost for small sized projects that cover less than five (< 5) acres of Class II Seeding as evaluated by a Construction PLA, as well as approved by the Engineer.

-The volume of bulk compost shall be measured and documented for a Construction PLA's verification and approval through the Engineer.
+The volume of bulk compost shall be measured and documented for Construction PLA's verification and approval through the Engineer.